 10. Save Energy

 Radiators are off, windows are open, tumble dryer is unused.
 But soon enough, Winter will be back and we’ll be rushing for those cardis again soon.
-Now might be a great time to think about switching energy providers to a renewable energy supplier, like this one who we use who supply 100% renewable electricity and 10% green gas and make sure that for every unit of electricity used, a unit is produced and put on the grid by a renewable source like Llyn Brenig Hydro in North Wales, for example.)
+Now might be a great time to think about switching energy providers to a renewable energy supplier, like this one who we use who supply 100% renewable electricity and 10% green gas and make sure that for every unit of electricity used, a unit is produced and put on the grid by a renewable source (Llyn Brenig Hydro in North Wales, for example.)
 I’d love to know who you use for your energy provider?

 Any more tips for having an eco -friendly Summer?
-Have you considered traveling by train instead or switching energy suppliers?
+Share them in the comments below !